DOTTORM5/ester/README.md

 - TEST session 8
 - TEST session 9 (final test)
 - First release !!!

+Each TEST session includes also a complete refactor since for now I'm putting all stuff of something in a single file (PCI for example)

 ### Extra to do
 - Examine every gcc flag and setting (using a modified gcc cross compiler)